joshooaj/joshooaj.github.io/docs/blog/posts/2024-03-21-PSPushover/PSPushover.md

 Here's how it works with the PSPushover module right now:

-1. The `version.json` file provides the major/minor version numbers and whatever the number is the module manifest is irrelevant as it will be updated in the build output as a part of the build.
+1. The `version.json` file provides the major/minor version numbers.
+The number in the module manifest is irrelevant as it will be updated as a part of the build.
-2. In `psakeFile.ps1`, I manually set the module version to use for the "compiled" module by running `nbgv get-version` and grabbing the `SimpleVersion` value.
+2. In `psakeFile.ps1`, I set the module version to use for the "compiled" module by running `nbgv get-version` and grabbing the `SimpleVersion` value.
 3. When it's time to bump the major or minor version, I'll update the `version.json` file.
 Until then, the versioning takes care of itself.

 ## Automated publishing on v* tags